-This strawberry cheesecake recipe is all you need for the perfect dessert.
+This cheesecake with strawberry sauce is all you need for the perfect dessert.
 It's silky, creamy, and light and the strawberry topping for the cheesecake is thick and perfect.
-I really think this easy strawberry cheesecake is the best and when you try it, I know you will agree.
-This cheesecake with strawberry sauce is great served at the holidays, for special occasions or anytime you want a delicious classic dessert.
+It is great served at the holidays, for special occasions or anytime you want a delicious classic dessert.

-This strawberry cheesecake recipe is for me, the perfect fruit topped cheesecake.
-This recipe is my Philadelphia cheesecake recipe but with the addition of the most amazing strawberry sauce.
+Cheesecake with strawberry sauce, is to me, the perfect fruit topped dessert.
+This recipe is my creamy cheesecake recipe but with the addition of the most amazing strawberry sauce.
+It is my go to recipe for a fruit topped cheescake that I make in all seasons.

 If you love cheesecake with toppings on it, then you are going to LOVE this recipe.

-If you prefer an even simpler cheesecake recipe, maybe my mini cheesecake bites are what you are looking for.
+If you prefer an even simpler cheesecake recipe, maybe my mini cheesecake bites or my mini Key lime cheesecakes are what you are looking for.
 You can still add strawberries to these cheesecakes or any fruit topping you prefer.

 I do hope you give this full-sized classic strawberry cheesecake a try!